 The Rules of Diplomacy, 5th Edition (Hasbro, 2008) will be used throughout this tournament.
 Where the Rules of Diplomacy have been clarified in the Tournament Rules, the Tournament Rules will prevail.

 The Tournament Director or his designated representative shall be the final arbitrator of any rules dispute.
 The Tournament Director may rule in areas not covered by these rules.

-A complete copy of all tournament rules is available here.
+A complete copy of all tournament rules will be available soon.

 Board Call and Power Assignments

 - To be eligible to play during a round, players must check in with the Tournament Director during the registration period.

 - If a player’s previous-round game has not completed by the Board Call for the next round, the player must play on both boards.
 A player may choose not to register for the next round if he wishes to focus solely on his previous-round game.

 - Table assignments will be at the discretion of the Tournament Director.
 Efforts will be made to maximize the number of new opponents faced by each player in every round, excluding family members and the like.

 - A player should not be assigned the same power twice in the tournament.
 Should there be an incident of it, contact the TD immediately.